tmgthb/Autonomous-Agents/README.md

 [The Art of Repair: Optimizing Iterative Program Repair with Instruction-Tuned Models](http://arxiv.org/abs/2505.02931v1)

-- Iterative Program Repair Pipeline: introduces an approach for automatic program repair using instruction-tuned large language models, balancing multi-output generation and iterative refinement within a limited patch budget, incorporating Input, LLM, Prompt, Output, Parsing, Validation, Execution, Feedback, and Iterative Process components.
+- Iterative Program Repair Pipeline: introduces an approach for automatic program repair using instruction-tuned LLMs, balancing multi-output generation and iterative refinement within a limited patch budget, incorporating Input, LLM, Prompt, Output, Parsing, Validation, Execution, Feedback, and Iterative Process components.
 - The pipeline processes buggy code input, uses an LLM guided by a prompt to generate output patches, which are then parsed and subjected to validation via execution with tests.
 - Feedback from validation drives the iterative process to refine patches, aiming to maximize repair success while limiting the total number of generated patches.